dehydrator

 selecting and running other hook scripts as appropriate.

-- Optionally runs commands for any specific dehydrated hook
+- Optionally runs hook scripts per-certificate.

 - Optionally runs PHP functions named for specific hook events at the